LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Method

-This normalized vector serves as the high-level semantic prior for guiding EEG representations toward the language semantic space.
+This normalized vector serves as a high-level semantic prior to guide EEG representations toward the language space.

-To fuse this conditioning prior with the EEG embedding space, we employ a Feature-wise Linear Modulation (FiLM) operator \citep{perez2017learning}, which parametrizes a family of affine transformations.
-Specifically, the modulation parameters $(\gamma, \beta) \in \mathbb{R}^{d}$ are derived from the instruction embedding via a nonlinear projection:
+To fuse this conditioning prior with the EEG embedding space, we employ a Feature-wise Linear Modulation (FiLM) operator~\cite{perez2017learning}, which parameterizes an affine transformation.
+Specifically, the modulation parameters $(\boldsymbol{\gamma}, \boldsymbol{\beta})$ are derived from the instruction embedding via a nonlinear projection: